 Antique mirrors are not without practical features; this brass mirror incorporates a shelf and hooks to bridge the gap between fashion and function in this bathroom.
 We know that bathroom storage often comes at a premium, so we're all about a mirror with a little bit of built-in versatility.

 Bright whites always look a little more crisp with an element or two of contrast.
 An antique mirror does just the trick in a more rustic take on a white bathroom, giving the space texture and warmth while maintaining that fresh, clean feeling.

 Sometimes the best approach for a bathroom design is to build personality into your morning and nighttime routine.
 This bathroom is a lesson in building energy through pattern mixing between the tiled floors and wallpaper, but one feature in particular stands out: a teardrop-shaped bathroom mirror.
 We simply love a space that embraces unique shapes.

 It’s sad how many of us settle for contractor-grade mirrors from the bathroom aisle at the local hardware store.
-By choosing a mirror with a little more personality and getting clever with storage rather than resorting to the standard medicine cabinet, you’ll elevate your space to something far from basic.
+By choosing a mirror with a little more personality and getting clever with storage, you’ll elevate your space to something far from basic.